 [Fixed!]
 Excel Application-Defined or Object-Defined Error in VBA

-This mistake happens when renaming the sheet. whether the name of the worksheet is already in use.
+This happens when the name of the worksheet is already in use.
 VBA throws a “Run-Time Error 1004” if you attempt to give another sheet the same name.

 Application-Defined or Object-Defined Error in Excel VBA for Incorrect Name

-• Now, press F5 or click the Run button to execute the VBA macro.
+• Press F5 or click the Run button to execute the VBA macro.

 Application-Defined or Object-Defined Error in VBA for incorrect name